Gram stain of tissue biopsy test involves using crystal violet stain to test a sample of tissue taken from a biopsy.

 A sample, called a smear, from a tissue specimen is placed in a very thin layer on a microscope slide.
 The specimen is stained with crystal violet stain and goes through more processing before it is examined under the microscope for bacteria.

-Characteristics of the bacteria, such as their color, shape, clustering (if any), and pattern of staining help determine the type of bacteria.
+The characteristic appearance of the bacteria, such as their color, shape, clustering (if any), and pattern of staining help determine the type of bacteria.

 How to Prepare for the Test